 An AEH is a schedulable embodying code that is released for execution in response to the occurrence of an associated event.
 Each AEH behaves as if it is executed by a RealtimeThread except that it is not permitted to use the waitForNextRelease() method.
 There is not necessarily a separate realtime thread for each AEH, but the server realtime thread (returned by currentRealtimeThread()) remains constant during each execution of the handleAsyncEvent() method.
+The implication of this is that calls to Thread.currentThread(), RealtimeThread.currentRealtimeThread(), and access to thread-local storage may have unpredictable results from release to release.
+The manner in which the implementation selects a realtime thread to release a given AEH at a given release is implementation-defined.
 The interface Bound-AsyncBaseEventHandler is used to mark subclasses of AsyncBaseEventHandler, such as BoundAsyncEventHandler, which have a dedicated realtime server thread.
 Such a server thread is associated with one and only one bound AEH for the lifetime of that AEH.

-8.0.2 Asynchronous Transfer of Control
+Asynchronous Transfer of Control

-The interrupt() method in java.lang.
-Thread provides rudimentary asynchronous communication by setting a pollable and resettable flag in the target thread, and by throwing a synchronous exception when the target thread is blocked at an invocation of wait(), sleep(), join(), or an operation that throws InterruptException.
+The interrupt() method in java.lang.Thread provides rudimentary asynchronous communication by setting a pollable and resettable flag in the target thread, and by throwing a synchronous exception when the target thread is blocked at an invocation of wait(), sleep(), join(), or an operation that throws InterruptException.

 This specification generalizes the notion of interrupt to all Tasks, offering a more comprehensive asynchronous execution control facility without requiring polling.
 For RealtimeThreads, the effect of Thread.interrupt() must be extended by adding an overridden version in RealtimeThread.